muqsit-azeem/pomdp-explainable-strategies/ReadMe_aaai.md

 ```
 This will create a directory `quantitative/heart/explainable-fsc` with the DT-FSCs for the heart disease case study and also print the results in the terminal.

-## Overview
+# Maze
+See the readme file in the directory `pomdp-benchmark-Xstrat` for more details.
+- The FSC generated: `Illustrative-example/storm-mealy-machines`
+- The DT-FSC: `Illustrative-example/explainable-fsc-results`

 ## Directory Structure

 TODO

-Due to limited arifact size, we only provide already generated results here and give a public anonymous link to a docker image with detailed instruction where one can download and run all the different approaches.
+Due to limited artifact size, we only provide already generated results here and give a public anonymous link to a docker image with detailed instruction where one can download and run all the different approaches.

 ## Docker Image